rl1987/trickster.dev/tricksterblog/content/post/vim-is-touch-typing-on-steroids.md

 When you type `v` Vim enters the visual mode.
 As you move your cursor around, it will hightlight the text and select it.
 Once you have selected the exact text you want, you can run a normal mode command and it will apply to that portion of text.
-That the basic visual mode.
+That is the basic visual mode.

 There's also visual line mode that entails selecting entire lines.
 You can enter it by typing capital `V` in the normal mode (or in basic visual mode if you want to switch).

-Lastly, there' visual block mode for selecting a rectangular block to deal with something like ASCII art tables.
+Lastly, there's a visual block mode for selecting a rectangular block to deal with something like ASCII art tables.
 It can be entered by typing Ctrl-V.